IT Degree vs. Computer Science Degree

 |Adaptability & Growth||Broad understanding of technologies and systems, beneficial when transitioning between roles or industries.||Strong theoretical foundation, enabling quick adaptation of new programming languages and technological frameworks.|

-Explore high-quality, flexible programs in computer science and IT to jumpstart your career.
+Explore flexible online degree programs in computer science and information technology.

 Now let’s dive a little deeper into the similarities and differences between information technology and computer science degree programs.

 IT Degree Focus